adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - **Incremental Nature of Snapshots:** Understand that EBS snapshots are incremental.
 After the initial snapshot, only the changed data blocks are stored in subsequent snapshots.
 - **Data Restoration:** When restoring a volume from a snapshot, the new volume will be an exact replica of the original volume at the time the snapshot was taken.
 - **Cross-Region and Cross-Account Sharing:** EBS snapshots can be copied across regions and shared between AWS accounts, facilitating data migration and disaster recovery strategies.
-- **Cost Considerations:** Since snapshots are stored incrementally, they are cost-effective.
+- **Cost Considerations:** ⭐Since snapshots are stored incrementally, they are cost-effective⭐.
 However, it's essential to manage and delete unnecessary snapshots to avoid accruing storage costs.
 </details>

 <details>
-<summary>EBS volume types</summary>
+<summary>🎯Q . what are different EBS volume types</summary>

 **1. General Purpose SSD (gp2) and (gp3)**
 - **Use Case:** Boot volumes, virtual desktops, dev and test environments.